Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 O
 ```

+Just like the forward-slash `F/` as the *reduction operator* acts along rows and forward-slash-bar `F⌿` reduces down columns*, the replicate `⍺/⍵` and <dfn>replicate-first</dfn> `⍺⌿⍵` functions work along different axes of high rank arrays.

+*we will see a fuller description when we discuss 3D and higher rank arrays.

 ## Indexing
 In many other programming languages, "[selection](https://www.bbc.co.uk/bitesize/guides/zh66pbk/revision/3)" is used to describe control structures such as ["if then else"](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else)) or ["switch case"](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#Case_and_switch_statements).
 In APL, we can get a similar effect by literally "selecting" elements from arrays.